An axis in mental architecture space I think captures a lot of intuitive meaning behind whether someone is “real” or “fake” is:

 These are sort of local optima.
 Broadly speaking: real always works better for pure player vs environment.
 It takes a lot of skill and possibly just being more intelligent than everyone you’re around to make real work for player vs player (which all social situations are wracked with.)

 There are a bunch of variables I (in each case) tentatively think that you can reinforcement learn or fictive reinforcement learn based on what use case you’re gearing your S2 for.
 “How seriously should I take ideas?”, “How long should my attention stay on unpleasant topic”, “how transparent should my thoughts be to me”, “how yummy should engaging S2 to do munchkinry to just optimize according to apparent rules for things I apparently want feel”.

-All of these have different benefits if pushed to one end, if you are using your S2 to outsource computation or if you are using it a powerless public relations officer and buffer to put more distance between the part of you that knows your true intents and the part that controls what you say.
-If your self models of your values are tools to better accomplish them by channeling S2 computation toward the values-as-modeled, or if they are [false faces](false faces).
+All of these have different benefits if pushed to one end, if you are using your S2 to outsource computation or if you are using it as a powerless public relations officer and buffer to put more distance between the part of you that knows your true intents and the part that controls what you say.
+If your self models of your values are tools to better accomplish them by channeling S2 computation toward the values-as-modeled, or if they are false faces.

 Those with more socially acceptable values benefit less from the “fake” architecture.

 The more features you add to a computer system, the more likely you are to create a vulnerability.
 It’d be much easier to make an actually secure pocket calculator than an actually secure personal computer supporting all that Windows does.
 Similarly, as a human you can make yourself less pwnable by making yourself less of a general intelligence.
 Have less high level and powerful abstractions, exposing a more stripped down programming environment, being scarcely Turing complete, can help you avoid being pwned by memes.
 This is the path of the Gervais-Loser.